SIDN/dns-tcp-measurements/README.md

 The dataformat of the input file should be as follows:
 ```
 offset   protocol  request      type
-0.001    UDP       example.nl   AAAA
+0.001,UDP,example.nl,AAAA
 ```
-Where `offset` is the time relative to the start of the replay at which the query should be sent.
+Where `offset` is the time in seconds relative to the start of the replay at which the query should be sent.
 The other headers are pretty straightforward, so if it should use UDP or TCP, what domain name it should request and what type of record it should request.